 Australian Army domestic violence awareness

-Lieutenant General Angus Campbell, AO, DSC Chief of Army
+General Angus Campbell, AO, DSC Chief of the Australian Defence Force

 Australian Chief of the Defence Force General Angus Campbell attended the first Bel isi PNG annual leadership forum in September 2018.
 He drew on a speech he gave to the Australian National Press Club in August 2016 which put the issue of responding to domestic violence in an organisational context.
 His messages have resonated with many business leaders and are outlined in his speech.